PF

 Instructions

-1. 1Slice each chicken breast in half horizontally to make 4 fillets.
-Generously season with Italian seasoning, onion powder, salt and pepper.
+1. 1Slice each chicken breast in half horizontally to create 4 thin fillets.
+Season both sides generously with Italian seasoning, onion powder, salt, and pepper.
 Set aside.

 Nutrition — Per Serving